dkalal/assetMS/ENTERPRISE_SUMMARY.md

 3. Navigate to profile page
 4. Click "Manage Permissions" to test the modal
 5. Verify all functionality works as expected
+6. Exercise the transfer workflow via `/assets/api/transfers/...` endpoints or the navbar alert controls

 ### **Production Deployment**
 1. Configure production database (PostgreSQL)